Smoked Prime Rib

 Prime Rib, also referred to as Standing Rib Roast, is a cut of beef from the primal rib.
 It’s one of the primal cuts of beef.
 The “Prime” refers to the fact that this comes from the primal cut not the grade of meat it is.

-An entire rib section has ribs 6 through 12 ribs, but a prime rib roast may contain anywhere from two to seven ribs.
+An entire rib section has ribs 6 to 12 ribs, but a prime rib roast may contain anywhere from two to seven ribs.

 It has a lot of marbled, tender muscle and can weight up to 30 pounds.

-- spices: black pepper, garlic powder, dried rosemary, onion powder, brown sugar, kosher salt, dried thyme leaves
+- Spices – Ground black pepper, garlic powder, dried rosemary, onion powder, brown sugar, Kosher salt, dried thyme leaves.

-- Prep Prime Rib – Remove the roast from the refrigerator and allow it to come to room temperature before putting on the smoker, a roast this size will take about an hour.
+- Remove the roast from the refrigerator and allow it to come to room temperature.This will take about an hour for a piece of beef this size.
 Trim away excess fat from the top of the roast.
-Tie back prime rib if this is not done with butchers twine.
+Tie back prime rib if this is not already done with butchers twine.

-- Prep Seasoning – Combine the seasoning in a bowl, stir to combine.
-Rub the seasoning mixture all over the prime rib.
+- Combine the seasoning in a bowl, stir to combine.
+Apply the prime rib rub all over the prime rib.
+You can do this while it is sitting out to come to room temperature.

-- Prep Smoker – Preheat your electric pellet grill to 225 degrees.
+- Preheat your electric pellet grill to 225 degrees Fahrenheit.

-- Smoke – Place the roast on the smoker, fat side up and smoke until the internal temperature the desired doneness.
+- Place the roast right on the grill grates of the smoker, fat side up and smoke until the internal temperature indicates your desired doneness.

 What cut of meat is the prime rib?